 Other piezo stage alternatives employ unlimited travel piezo actuators, sometimes known as resonant piezo actuators.
 Piezo fingers oscillate against a ceramic strip to create motion.
 Drawbacks of this type of solution are their considerable transfer function non-linearity, which makes closing a stable servo loop difficult.
 The performance of resonant piezo actuators degrades as the contact points weaken and wear down the ceramic strip.
 Also, the oscillating motion creates a loud screeching noise which is unpleasant for lab workers.

-Why aren’t direct-drive linear motor stages more common in focusing applications?
-These stages use a non-contact linear servo motor to adjust the stage precision.
+Why aren’t direct-drive linear motor stages more common for multi-axis XYZ motion in focusing applications?
+These stages offer closed-loop control and use a non-contact linear servo motor to adjust the stage precision.
 As motion control solutions have advanced, nanometer-scale resolutions are easily achieved with this type of stage.
 Crossed roller bearings provide very high stiffness with none of the out-of-plane compliance commonly experienced with flexure stages.
 In addition, direct-drive linear motor stages offer a significantly longer travel range compared to piezo/flexure stages.
 Other benefits include:

 - Very efficient step and settle times

 - High servo bandwidth with a critically damped response